model-driven-devops/digital-twin/README.md

 ## Getting Started

-First, clone and enter the repo:
+1. Clone and enter the repo:
 ```
 git clone https://github.com/model-driven-devops/digital-twin.git
 cd digital-twin
 ```

-Set the default environment variables:
+2. Set the default environment variables:

 ```
 . ./envvars
 ```

+3. Create a virtual environment
-Next, it is highly recommended that you create a virtual environment to make it easier to install the dependencies without conflict:
+- It is highly recommended that you create a virtual environment to make it easier to install the dependencies without conflict.

 ```
 python3 -m venv venv
 . ./venv/bin/activate
 ```

-Next, install the Python requirements via pip:
+4. Install the Python requirements via pip:

 ```
 pip3 install -r requirements.txt
 ```

-Reactivate virtual environment to ensure your shell is using the newly installed ansible.
+5. Reactivate the virtual environment
+- Ensures your shell is using the newly installed ansible.

 ```
 deactivate
 . ./venv/bin/activate
 ```

-To install the tooling and its Ansible dependencies, use ansible-galaxy:
+6. Install the tooling and its Ansible dependencies via ansible-galaxy:

 ```
 ansible-galaxy collection install -r requirements.yml
 ```

-Set the following environment variables as appropriate for your environment:
+7. Set the following environment variables as appropriate for your environment:

 ```
 export CML_HOST=your.cml.server